Three Loan Servicing Challenges and Process Automation Solutions

 Loan servicing has a lot of paper.

 We recently attended the American Banker-hosted webcast Addressing Market Needs for Business Process Automation.
-The focal point of the panel discussion revolved around research conducted by Dana Jackson, Vice President of Research at SourceMedia and Canon U.S.A.
-They captured data from 300 loan servicing managers and executives.
+The panel discussion revolved around research conducted by Dana Jackson, Vice President of Research at SourceMedia and Canon U.S.A., which captured data from 300 loan servicing managers and executives.
 The insights from the study impact lenders including those curious about automation and machine learning in banking and loan servicing.

 1. Loan servicing costs are dramatically impacted by regulation

-Lending and loan servicing costs have increased due to regulatory compliance instituted during the “great recession.”
+Lending and loan servicing costs have increased due to regulatory compliance instituted over the last decade.
 According to panelist Craig Hughes from CC Pace, the fear of non-compliance has led to 2-3x more work, and regulations have led to a tripling of costs for servicing performing loans.
 He went on to say that improving employee efficiencies is a top priority as the workforce represents 40% off all costs associated with loan servicing.

 2. Lenders are desperate for process automation